CI Direct Trading (Virtual Brokers) Review 2023

-I think it’s worth comparing Virtual Brokers to our most recommended online broker, so check out our Qtrade Review for more details.
-Personally, I think you can get the same low fees and free ETF purchases at Qtrade – but with much better platforms and customer service (plus free RESP accounts).
+We think it’s worth comparing the former Virtual Brokers to our most recommended online broker, so check out our Qtrade Review for more details.
+In our view, you can get the same low fees and free ETF purchases at Qtrade – but with much better platforms and customer service (plus free RESP accounts).